 The Conservatory is a unique theater experience for young people: an educational and performance opportunity that includes working with professional directors, choreographers and musical directors at PlayMakers Repertory Company, the premiere resident professional theater of the Carolinas.

-In addition to training young actors, the Conservatory offers TheatreTech – an in-depth program in Scenic, Costume, and Lighting design.
-This program includes ten days of technical curriculum followed by a month-long apprenticeship with PlayMakers’ professional staff.
+In addition to training young actors, the Conservatory offers TheatreTech – an in-depth program in Scenic, Costume, and Lighting production.
+This program includes technical classes followed by a month-long apprenticeship with PlayMakers’ professional staff.

-New this summer, PlayMakers will offer a series of week-long classes for middle school students called Theatre Quest.
-This program will give students the opportunity to train with professional artists in a variety of subjects: The Fundamentals of Acting, Shakespeare, Stage Combat, Acting for the Camera, and Improv and Physical Theatre: the Art of Creating a Character.
+PlayMakers will also offer a series of week-long classes for middle school students called Theatre Quest.
+This program will give students the opportunity to train with professional artists in a variety of subjects: Principles of Acting, Shakespeare and Stage Combat, Acting for the Camera, Musical Theatre I: Solo Showcase, and Musical Theatre II: ShowStoppers.
 Students can participate in one week of training or all five.
-Teachers for Theatre Quest are Dee Dee Batteast, Katja Hill, David McClutchey and Estes Tarver.
+Teachers for Theatre Quest are John Dreher, Katja Hill, David McClutchey and Estes Tarver.

-Theatre Intensive and “Urinetown” will be cast by audition only.
+Theatre Intensive and “Sweeney Todd” will be cast by audition only.

 TheatreTech enrollment is based on application and subsequent interview and is limited to rising juniors and seniors and recent high school graduates.

-For the 25 young actors cast, five weeks of intensive training and rehearsal begin on June 18, with classes held 10:00 am-12:00 pm and rehearsals for “Urinetown” 1:00-5:00 pm, Monday through Friday.
-Four public performances of “Urinetown” will take place July 19-22.
+For the young actors cast, five weeks of intensive training and rehearsal begin on June 17, 10:00 am-5:00 pm, Monday through Friday.
+Five public performances of “Sweeney Todd” will take place July 17-21.
 Cast members will be expected to attend all rehearsals.
 Tuition is $1,500/actor, with scholarships available based on financial need.

-TheatreTech students will begin classes on June 11.
-Apprenticeship appointments begin June 20 and run through July 22.
+TheatreTech students will begin classes on June 12.
+Apprenticeship appointments run through July 24.
 Tuition is $750, with scholarships available based on financial need.

 Theatre Quest students can enroll by contacting PlayMakers education manager Jennifer Wales at (919) 962-2491, firstname.lastname@example.org.
 Tuition is $300 per week.

-Auditions for Theatre Intensive actors (rising 9th graders through recent high school graduates) will take place throughout the day on March 10 and the morning of March 11, at PlayMakers, located in the Center for Dramatic Art, Country Club Road, on the campus of UNC-Chapel Hill.
-Callbacks are scheduled for the afternoon and evening of March 11.
+Auditions for Theatre Intensive actors (rising 9th graders through recent high school graduates) will take place in the evening on March 1 and throughout the day on March 2 at PlayMakers, located in the Center for Dramatic Art, Country Club Road, on the campus of UNC-Chapel Hill.
+Callbacks are scheduled for March 3.

-To apply for auditions or a TheatreTech interview, students must complete and submit a Summer Youth Conservatory Registration Form.
+To apply for Theatre Intensive auditions or a TheatreTech interview, students must complete and submit a Summer Youth Conservatory Registration Form.